 Under the proposed action, FWP would adopt and implement the 2023 Draft Statewide Elk Management Plan.
 The current Elk Management Plan was adopted in 2005.
-Since adoption, many changes on the Montana landscape and new social considerations suggest the development of an updated plan for the overall management of elk, statewide, is appropriate.
+Since adoption, many changes on the Montana landscape suggest the development of an updated plan for the overall management of elk, statewide, is appropriate.
 In 2005, Montana was home to 940,102 residents and that human population had increased to 1,104,000 by 2021 (United States Census Bureau).
-In 2005, FWP observed 98,643 elk on survey, whereas in 2022 FWP counted 141,294 elk on survey.
-Although elk distribution has changed historically, elk have primarily expanded their distribution and density in the past decade based on primarily aerial surveys (Figure 1).
+In 2005, the sustainable number of elk was determined to be between 72,413 and 101,525; FWP observed 98,643 elk on survey.
+The 2023 Elk Management Plan defines a statewide sustainable number of elk between 96,015 and 151,425; FWP observed 143,310 elk on survey in 2023.
+Although elk distribution has changed historically, elk have primarily expanded their distribution and density in the past decade based primarily on aerial surveys (Figure 1).